For most types of direct-to-consumer genetic testing, the process involves:

 - 2. Collecting the sample

-Collection of the DNA sample usually involves spitting saliva into a tube or swabbing the inside of your cheek.
+Collection of the DNA sample usually involves spitting saliva into a tube or swabbing the inside of your cheek and putting that swab into a tube.
 You then mail the sample as directed by the company.
 In some cases, you will need to visit a health clinic to have blood drawn.

 - 3. Analyzing the sample